Aquarium Heating Basics Part One

 What is condensation in an aquarium heater?
 It is the result that moisture or water in the aquarium heater condensates as the water temperature changes.
 Condensation in an aquarium heater is normal, but it may also be a symbol of problems for a heater.

-Then how to deal with condensation?
+Then, how to deal with condensation?
 The following options are available.
 For one thing, you can try to repair the heater.
 It means replacing the damaged glass or seal and drying the heater.
 But it is time-consuming, while also cheap.
 For another thing, just replace the heater and get a new one.
 Then appropriately install the new aquarium heater.

 How long do keep the heater on in the fish tank?

 Most aquarium heaters can auto on and off according to the setting number.
-Therefore, the heater should be kept plugged in for 24 hours for a fish tank needed an aquarium heater, it can automatically turn on or off according to the setting temperature.
+Therefore, the heater should be kept plugged in for 24 hours for a fish tank needs an aquarium heater, it can automatically turn on or off according to the setting temperature.
 Consequently, it reduces the risk of sudden cooling and prevents abrupt changes in water temp.
 Aside from that, a built-in thermometer helps you to check the real-time water temp and avoid unnecessary shock and stress.

 However, you do not need to keep the aquarium heater on for some common cases.
 In summer, for example, most cold water fish do not require a heater, as a goldfish, white cloud mountain minnow, and rosy red minnow do.
 On the other hand, it is necessary to clean the aquarium heater when you’re doing water changes.
-In this case, you need to turn off the heater, then take it out of the aquarium.
+In this case, you need to turn off the heater, and then take it out of the aquarium.
 Meanwhile, you should prepare a spare aquarium heater for temporary use.
 Nonetheless, it is better to keep two aquarium heaters in your aquarium.
 As there is still one running to keep stable water temp when another one is damaged.

-Also, most fish are fond of warm water except some cold water fish.
+Also, most fish are fond of warm water, except some cold water fish.
 Stable water temp makes sense in strengthening fish’s immune system and preventing disease.
 For most tropical fish, 75-80℉ is great, while most cold-water fish require a water temperature below 70℉.

 Aquarium heater tips for cold weather

-In this segment, we are likely to share some tips to use an aquarium heater in cold weather.
+In this segment, we are likely to share some tips for using an aquarium heater in cold weather.
 Firstly, while changing the water, you should make the heater submerge in the water rather than expose it to the air.
 In the meantime, do not turn off your aquarium heater in the air.
 Or it will burn out the heater rod or shatter the glass.
 Second, check aquarium heaters regularly.
 It can determine whether the heater still works or not.
 Besides that, great water flow around the heater is necessary.

 Likewise, it is recommended to place 2-3 small heaters in a fish tank instead of one large heater.
 It avoids the water temp dropping extremely in case of one broken.
 Finally, for tanks with an aquarium heater, you should shut off the heater before changing the water.
 If you need a mini heater for your small tank, please go to my article Newest Small Aquarium Heaters for Tiny Tanks to find the right small heater.